-Can Someone Patent Your Invention
+Can Someone Patent My Invention Before Me?

 Can someone patent your invention?
 According to United States patent law, anyone who "invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent."
 So the short answer is yes.
 If you don't patent it first, someone else can!